qutip/qutip/doc/guide/dynamics/dynamics-time.rst

 	        p_mat_m[n] = expect(sn, rho_ss)
 	    return [m, p_mat_m]

-Notice the Odeoptions ``opts`` in the call to the :func:`qutip.propagator` function.
+Notice the Options ``opts`` in the call to the :func:`qutip.propagator` function.
 This is tells the :func:`qutip.mesolve` function used in the propagator to call the pre-generated file ``lz_func``.
 If this were missing then the routine would fail.